 - Guitar classes are organized into 4 levels of ability, ranging from intro to expert.
 See the Level Guides here.

 - You choose with whom you would like to work from class to class, so in theory you have the opportunity to attend a class with anyone listed on our guitar staff.
 Since classes are organized by level, however, you’ll probably want to chose your classes on the basis of level first, teacher second.
-If you really want to attend a class by a teacher offering classes at a level beyond your own, we ask that you audit rather than actively participate.
+If you really want to attend a class by a teacher offering classes at a level beyond your own, we ask that you audit (that is, observe, without an instrument in hand) rather than actively participate.

-- We shoot for an overall student/teacher ratio of around 9/1.
+- We shoot for an overall student/teacher ratio of around 9/1 during camp.
 If you find yourself in a class with many more students than that, chances are someone else is getting a semi-private lesson.
-We schedule all the guitar lessons at the same level near one another, so if class size is a priority for you go find that under-employed teacher!
+We schedule all the guitar lessons at the same level near one another, so if class size is a priority for you, go find that under-employed teacher!

 For other instruments, the class times and suggested daily repertoire are the same, but the structure and content is different (since, for example, violinists don’t need a daily rhythm class.)
 For the first two periods of the day classes are organized by instrument, and all the lessons devoted to a given instrument are in the same building.
 Typically, all we’ll provide on the schedule is an indication of where you’ll be meeting and leave any further organization and discussion of class content to the teachers.
 For the third period of the day, check out the Facilitated Jams (all of which are for mixed instrumentation and organized by level) and Special Topics.